FAMILIAR-project/familiar-documentation/manual/ontologicalTutorial/experiments.md

-# Empirical Evaluation of Ontological-aware Feature Model Synthesis
+# Empirical Evaluation of Ontologic-aware Feature Model Synthesis

 Data, code, and instructions for reproducing the results will be available very soon